MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 To start your exploration of generative AI, let's use Microsoft Copilot in Edge to examine an existing document and extract some insights from it.

 1. In Microsoft Edge, browse to [OneDrive](https://onedrive.live.com) at `https://onedrive.live.com` and sign in using your personal Microsoft account - closing any welcome messages or offers that are displayed.
 1. In another browser tab, open the document [Business Idea.docx](https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx) from `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx`.
-Then, when the document opens in Edge, select the option to **Save a copy to OneDrive** and save the document in your **Documents** folder in OneDrive.
+Then, when the document opens in Edge, select the option to **Edit a copy** to copy the document to your OneDrive.
 The document should then open in Microsoft Word online automatically.

-    > **Tip**: If you don't see the option to save a copy of the file to OneDrive, download it to your local computer.
-Then, in OneDrive, open the **Documents** folder and use the **+ Add new** button to upload the **Business Idea.docx** file from your local computer to OneDrive.
+    > **Tip**: If you don't see the option to edit a copy, download it to your local computer.
+Then, in OneDrive, use the **+ Add new** button to upload the **Business Idea.docx** file from your local computer to OneDrive.

 1. View the text in the **Business Idea** document, which describe some high-level ideas for a cleaning business in New York City.
 1. Use the **Copilot** icon on the Edge toolbar to open the Copilot pane, as shown here: